 This UDR makes sure that a table that contains features contains a primary key.
 All features that participate in a Web Feature Service must be able to be uniquely identified.
 Feature identifiers commonly take the form of Feature.ObjectID, where Feature is a feature class or table and ObjectID is a primary key for that class or table.
 WFSRegister() takes a single table name as its only argument.
 If the table does not have a primary key, an error is returned and the table cannot participate in the web feature service.
 WFSRegister() also verifies that there are no unsupported opaque types or collection or row types in the table definition.
-Only IBM Informix base types and the opaque types found in the Spatial or Geodetic DataBlade modules are supported.
+Only IBM Informix base types and spatial data types are supported.